Termite bites are not a common concern for humans. Sometimes when they are disturbed, they attack humans & bite them.

-Termites feed on cellulose and thus tend to attack structures with a high material content.
+Termites feed on cellulose and thus attack structures with a high material content.
 This is why they will not attack humans in most cases unless exposed to a large population of these.

 Termites attack humans when they are looking for food or shelter.
 Termites attach to humans because they have a similar body temperature as them.
-If you have termites building nests near your home and the area around, then they will more than likely attack humans that come into their territory.
+If you have termites building nests near your home and around you, they will likely attack humans entering their territory.

 Termites Usually Don’t Bite People.

 Termites rarely bite humans.
-The most common reason for a termite infestation in a house is getting exposed to a large population of these insects.
-This leads to them being aggressive towards humans when they feel that their food sources are being threatened.
+The most common reason for a termite infestation in a house is exposure to a large population of these insects.
+This leads to them being aggressive toward humans when they feel their food sources are threatened.

 Type of Termites that Bite Humans

-There are two types of termites that feed on humans: the subterranean termite and the dry wood termite.
+Two types of termites feed on humans: the subterranean termite and the dry wood termite.

 These termites live in soil, feed mostly on wood, and attack any wooden structure nearby.
 These insects can also bite human flesh if, i.e., one’s finger gets in the way of their path while they are moving.